AmadeusITGroup/cloud-cost-allocation/README.md

 In theory, an even more general type of cost allocation could be considered:
 - *'ConsumerTagSelector'*
-    * Cost would be allocated to service instances whose cost items match the *ProviderCostAllocationConsumerTagSelector* expression proportionally to their amortized costs
+    * Cost would be allocated to service instances whose cost items match the *ProviderCostAllocationConsumerTagSelector* expression proportionally to their costs
     * While being more generic, this type of cost allocation can be even less predictable
     * This type of cost allocation has not been required and thus not implemented yet

-### Allocation of further amounts [experimental]
+### Allocation of further amounts

-After cost allocation, custom amounts, which are called *further amounts*, can be allocated.
+After the initial cost allocation, *further amounts* can be allocated in-place in the allocated cost items.
 Examples of *further amounts* are CO2 and electricity power.
 The *further amounts* to allocate must be first loaded into the cost items, before the allocation is run for them.
-The *further amounts* can be loaded into cloud cost items, or even into consumer cost items: in both cases, the further amounts are allocated along the cost allocation graph.
+The *further amounts* can be loaded into cloud cost items, or even into consumer cost items: in both cases, the further amounts are allocated to other cost items by following the cost allocation consumption hierarchy.
-Custom allocation keys can be used to allocate *further amounts*.

 ### Configuration